 The consciousness of each individual is trapped within a perspective.
-Each person is incarcerated within that perspective by the power of their own beliefs.
-What we individually perceive to be reality is a reflection of our beliefs.
+Each person is incarcerated within that perspective by the power of their own faith.
+What we individually perceive to be reality is a reflection of the specific beliefs that have obtained our faith.
 Perception is sustained by projecting beliefs to replace what is seen.
 Perception distorts our understanding of experience.
 The qualitative description of an experience is influenced by how we ‘feel’.
 Unless sick, injured or attacked how we feel is determined exclusively by what we believe about our experience.
 What we believe is what ‘controls’ what we feel.

 Our beliefs condition our mind.
 This conditioning has absolute control over us.
 The beliefs are like witnesses that tell us what we are experiencing.
 Who we believe we are is what others told us we were.
 We are!
 We exist!
 So why would we reject what others define us to be?
 A baby cannot reject this because without criteria a mind has no bias towards any proposed truth.
 This means that the mind of a new born child is fertile soil for any authority who wants to control the perceived reality of that child.
 Religion, politics and nationality are merely categories of existential models.